-The University of Wisconsin–Madison is among 10 strategic partners who are working to develop NU’s schools and colleges.
-As strategic partner for NU’s School of Sciences and Humanities (SSH) [formerly the School of Humanities and Social Sciences (SHSS), UW–Madison’s work involves giving advice and recommendations for the development of SHSS personnel, programs and services.
+University of Wisconsin–Madison is one of seven university partners who are working to develop NU’s schools and colleges.
+As a strategic partner for NU’s School of Sciences and Humanities (SSH) [formerly the School of Humanities and Social Sciences], UW–Madison’s work involves giving advice and recommendations for the development of SSH personnel, programs, and services.
 The partnership provides services, facilitates collaboration and exchange, and offers opportunities for professional development for faculty, staff, administrators, and students from both universities.

 The UW–Madison Partnership with Nazarbayev University is continuously growing and developing.
-Starting in 2014, UW–Madison has welcomed NU students through its summer Visiting International Student Program (VISP), a study abroad opportunity with academic, social, and cultural components.
-UW–Madison also provided services for NU’s School of Engineering (SEng) for two years (2016–2018), and for 2018–2019, it is providing services to the Nazarbayev University Research and Innovation System (NURIS), an NU subsidiary.
+Since 2014, UW–Madison has welcomed NU students through its summer Visiting International Student Program (VISP), a study abroad opportunity with academic, social, and cultural components.
+UW–Madison also collaborated with NU’s School of Engineering (SEng) for two years (2016–2018), and for 2018–2019, it is providing services to the Nazarbayev University Research and Innovation System (NURIS), an NU subsidiary.
 Currently, UW–Madison is working under its Sixth Agreement— which consists of four aspects of the partnership—SSH, General Services, VISP, and NURIS.